Group

 Gareth McVicker

-Dr Gareth McVicker is a Senior Lecturer in department of Biosciences.
+Dr Gareth McVicker is a Senior Lecturer and Course Leader in the department of Biosciences.
 His research focuses on plasmid biology and toxin-antitoxin systems in enteric bacterial pathogens.

 Conor Meehan

 Conor Meehan is an Associate Professor in Microbial Bioinformatics in the Department of Biosciences.
-Hi research area focuses on Microbial epidemiology, genomics and evolution.
+His research area focuses on microbial epidemiology, (meta)genomics and evolution.

 David Negus